-What items of business will be voted on at the Meeting?
+What items of business will be voted on at the Annual Meeting?

-At the Meeting, you will be asked to vote on the following proposals:
+At the Annual Meeting, you will be asked to vote on the following proposals:

-- (1) Proposal No. 1: To elect eight director nominees named in this Proxy Statement/Circular to serve until the 2021 Annual General Meeting of Shareholders or until their qualified successors have been duly elected or appointed; - (2) Proposal No. 2: To approve an amendment to the Arbutus Biopharma Corporation 2016 Omnibus Share and Incentive Plan, as supplemented and amended (the "2016 Plan") to (a) increase the aggregate number of Common Shares authorized for issuance thereunder by 3,000,000 Common Shares and (b) increase the aggregate number of Common Shares that may be issued pursuant to incentive stock options granted thereunder by 3,000,000 Common Shares; - (3) Proposal No. 3: To approve the Arbutus Biopharma Corporation 2020 Employee Stock Purchase Plan; and - (4) Proposal No. 4: To ratify the appointment of Ernst & Young LLP ("EY") as our independent registered public accounting firm for the fiscal year ending December 31, 2020.
+- (1) Proposal No. 1: To elect eight director nominees named in this Proxy Statement/Circular, each to serve until the 2022 Annual General Meeting of Shareholders or until his qualified successor has been duly elected or appointed; - (2) Proposal No. 2: To approve an amendment to the Arbutus Biopharma Corporation 2016 Omnibus Share and Incentive Plan, as supplemented and amended (the "2016 Plan") to (a) increase the aggregate number of Common Shares authorized for issuance thereunder by 9,000,000 Common

+- Shares and (b) increase the aggregate number of Common Shares that may be issued pursuant to incentive stock options granted thereunder by 9,000,000 Common Shares; - (3) Proposal No. 3: To approve, on a non-binding advisory basis, the compensation of our named executed officers ("Say on Pay"); - (4) Proposal No. 4: To approve, on a non-binding advisory basis, the frequency of future advisory votes on the compensation of our named executive officers ("Say on Frequency"); and - (5) Proposal No. 5: To ratify the appointment of Ernst & Young LLP ("EY") as our independent registered public accounting firm for the fiscal year ending December 31, 2021.

 See the "Proposals" section of this Proxy Statement/Circular for information on these proposals.
-We will also consider any other business that is properly brought before the Meeting or any adjournments or postponements thereof.
-See "What happens if additional matters are presented at the Meeting?" below.
+We will also consider any other business that is properly brought before the Annual Meeting or any adjournments or postponements thereof.
+See "What happens if additional matters are presented at the Annual Meeting?" below.

-How does the Board of Directors recommend that I vote?
+How does the Board recommend that I vote?

-Our Board of Directors recommends that each Common Shareholder vote their Common Shares as follows:
+Our Board recommends that each Common Shareholder vote their Common Shares as follows:

-Board Recommendation Proposal No. 1: The election of eight director nominees named in this Proxy Statement/Circular to serve until the 2021 Annual General Meeting of Shareholders or until their qualified successors have been duly elected or appointed.
-FOR ALL Proposal No. 2 The approval of an amendment to the 2016 Plan to (a) increase the aggregate number of Common Shares authorized for issuance thereunder by 3,000,000 Common Shares and (b) increase the aggregate number of Common Shares that may be issued pursuant to incentive stock options granted thereunder by 3,000,000 Common Shares.
-FOR Proposal No. 3 The approval of the Arbutus Biopharma Corporation 2020 Employee Stock Purchase Plan.
-FOR Proposal No. 4: The ratification of the appointment of EY as our independent registered public accounting firm for the fiscal year ending December 31, 2020.
+Recommendation Proposal No. 1: The election of eight director nominees named in this Proxy Statement/ Circular, each to serve until the 2022 Annual General Meeting of Shareholders or until his qualified successor has been duly elected or appointed.
+FOR ALL Proposal No. 2: The approval of an amendment to the 2016 Plan to (a) increase the aggregate number of Common Shares authorized for issuance thereunder by 9,000,000 Common Shares and (b) increase the aggregate number of Common Shares that may be issued pursuant to incentive stock options granted thereunder by 9,000,000 Common Shares.
+FOR Proposal No. 3: The approval, on a non-binding advisory basis, of the compensation of our named executive officers.
+FOR Proposal No. 4 : The approval, on a non-binding advisory basis, of the frequency of future advisory votes on the compensation of our named executive officers.
+1 YEAR Proposal No. 5: The ratification of the appointment of EY as our independent registered public accounting firm for the fiscal year ending December 31, 2021.
 FOR

-What happens if additional matters are presented at the Meeting?
+What happens if additional matters are presented at the Annual Meeting?

-Other than the items of business described in this Proxy Statement/Circular, we are not aware of any other business to be acted upon at the Meeting.
-If you grant a proxy, the person named as proxy holder, William H. Collier, or failing him, Elizabeth Howard, Ph.D., J.D., will have the discretion to vote your shares on any additional matters properly presented for a vote at the Meeting or any adjournments or postponements thereof.
+Other than the items of business described in this Proxy Statement/Circular, we are not aware of any other business to be acted upon at the Annual Meeting.
+If you grant a proxy, the person named as proxy holder, William H. Collier, or failing him, Elizabeth Howard, Ph.D., J.D., will have the discretion to vote your shares on any additional matters properly presented for a vote at the Annual Meeting or any adjournments or postponements thereof.
 Your proxy holder will have the authority to appoint a substitute to act as proxy.
-If, for any reason, any of the director nominees is not available as a candidate for director, the person named as proxy holder will vote your proxy for such other candidate or candidates as may be nominated by our Board of Directors.
+If, for any reason, any of the director nominees is not available as a candidate for director, the person named as proxy holder will vote your proxy for such other candidate or candidates as may be nominated by our Board.